 Suppose we have two objects of type

-student2, and we want to determine if the two are equal.
-If we try to compare the objects using
+student2, and we want to determine if they are equal.
+If we try to compare them using

 ==, we will likely get a result we did not expect.
 This is because